SigwiLi/YoloV8/README.md

 Introduction

 This was a personal project for practicing training and implementation of detection AI.
 I wanted the model to be able to go through different media to detect fish.
-Essentially, the model would go over the input (various types of media) and outline and give a confidence rating for teach object it thought was a fish.
+Essentially, the model would go over the input (various types of media) and outline and give a confidence rating for each object it thought was a fish.

 Dataset